Nayankumar4986/Backend-Server/README.md

 2. Restore NuGet packages and build the solution.
 3. Configure the application to communicate with the local backend server.

-## Contributing

-Contributions are welcome!
-Please fork the repository, make your changes, and submit a pull request.
-For significant changes, please open an issue first to discuss what you would like to change.

 ## Contact